elusivecodes/FyreORM/README.md

     - `contain` is a string or array containing the relationships to contain.
     - `join` is an array containing the tables to join.
     - `conditions` is an array or string representing the where conditions.
-    - `order` is an array or string representing the fields to order by.
+    - `orderBy` is an array or string representing the fields to order by.
-    - `group` is an array or string representing the fields to group by.
+    - `groupBy` is an array or string representing the fields to group by.
     - `having` is an array or string representing the having conditions.
     - `limit` is a number indicating the query limit.
     - `offset` is a number indicating the query offset.